-Athena Strand murder suspect Tanner Horner’s chilling Instagram posts emerge – latest
+Athena Strand’s mother posts heartwrenching video following murder – live

 Community mourns loss

-The devastated grandfather of murdered seven-year-old Athena Strand has said that he forgives the “psycho” FedEx driver accused of abducting and killing her – but also wishes he could have “5 minutes alone in a cell” with the suspect.
+The heartbroken mother of murdered seven-year-old Athena Strand posted a gutwrenching video on social media of the little girl’s sister crying for her sibling days before she was found dead in a ditch.

-Mark Strand broke his silence in a heartbreaking Facebook post on Sunday after his granddaughter’s body was discovered around six miles from her home in Paradise, Texas.
+The video, posted by Maitlyn Presley Gandy on Monday, shows her other daughter sobbing uncontrollably for her “sissy”.
+Athena lived in Oklahoma with her mother and sister but was visiting her father in Paradise, Texas, at the time.

-Athena vanished from her home on Wednesday and an Amber Alert was issued the next day.
+On Wednesday, Athena vanished from her father’s home and an Amber Alert was issued the next day.
 Her body was discovered on Friday.

-Police said that Tanner Lynn Horner, a 31-year-old FedEx truck driver, had confessed to snatching the little girl before killing her within an hour of her abduction.
+Police said that Tanner Lynn Horner, a 31-year-old FedEx truck driver, confessed to snatching the little girl before killing her within an hour of her abduction.
 He is facing charges of capital murder and aggravated kidnapping.

 No motive has been given and Mr Horner is not believed to have any connection to the little girl.